akilaak88/fbl-csvroster/README.md

 # Overview
 CSV Roster Application has been developed to implement a classroom roster file (.csv file), provided via a URL, into a relational database.
 The database contains three tables:
-*	student (information about students)
+*	Student (information about students)
-*	teacher (information about teachers)
+*	Teacher (information about teachers)
-*	enrollment (information about which students are in which teachers' classes)
+*	Enrollment (information about which students are in which teachers' classes)

 # Context
 There are 4 types of CSV files handled in this application